Famiclone: Israel

-In early 1990s, besides the original NES, a huge hit was Super Megason, distributed from 1992 by Megason Entertainment Centers Ltd. and produced by Leader Design from Hong Kong.
+In the early 1990s, besides the original NES, a huge hit was Super Megason, distributed from 1992 by Megason Entertainment Centers Ltd. and produced by Leader Design from Hong Kong.
 Megason advertised it with 500 different games available in the shops.
 In 1993, existed at least 6 distributors of famiclones selling Micro Genius, Goodboy, Terminator B.S 550, Hitex, Family Game, etc.

 Italy

-Besides clones sold by its original names (like PolyStation), there are a lot of consoles rebranded by distributors and sold with new names like Cartobit (known elsewhere as Mega Power II), Top Consolle (known elsewhere as Terminator 2), MegaTronix (knoen elsewhere as Mastergames Supercom SP-72), Argo Video Game System (known elsewhere as P-60), MARgame (known elsewhere as Micro Genius IQ-901) and Amstrad NN-900 (known elsewhere as PolyStation 2).
+Besides clones sold by its original names (like PolyStation), there are a lot of consoles rebranded by distributors and sold with new names like Cartobit (known elsewhere as Mega Power II), Top Consolle (known elsewhere as Terminator 2), MegaTronix (known elsewhere as Mastergames Super Com SP-72), Argo Video Game System (known elsewhere as P-60), MARgame (known elsewhere as Micro Genius IQ-901) and Amstrad NN-900 (known elsewhere as PolyStation 2).
 Nintendo was here from 1986, and took legal actions against importers.
 Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Severe" (25%-50%).